elastic/elasticsearch-dsl-py/docs/persistence.rst

 metadata for your document:

 ``doc_type``
   name of the doc_type in elasticsearch.
-By default it will be constructed from the class name (MyDocument -> my_document)
+By default it will be set to ``doc``, it is not recommended to change.

 ``index``
   default index for the document, by default it is empty and every operation